StarLegacy/StarLegacy.Wiki/misc/cargo-trading.md

 Once you have arrived and either landed or docked, locate the Importer and Exporter NPCs.

 ![npcs]
-> They are easy to locate and have a variety of skins.
+> They are generally located in the vacinity of an active beacon and have a variety of skins

 ### Step Three
 ---